-The rich feature set of the SC16C554/554D is available through internal registers.
+The rich feature set of the SC16C654/654D is available through internal registers.
 Automatic hardware/software flow control, selectable transmit and receive FIFO trigger levels, selectable TX and RX baud rates, infrared encoder/decoder interface, modem interface controls, and a sleep mode are all standard features.
+MCR[5] provides a facility for turning off (Xon) software flow control with any incoming (RX)

+character.
 In the 16 mode, INTSEL and MCR[3] can be configured to provide a software controlled or continuous interrupt capability.
 Due to pin limitations of the 64-pin package, this feature is offered by two different LQFP64 packages.
-The SC16C554D operates in the continuous interrupt enable mode by bonding INTSEL to $V{CC}$ internally.
-The SC16C554 operates in conjunction with MCR[3] by bonding INTSEL to GND internally.
+The SC16C654D operates in the continuous interrupt enable mode by bonding INTSEL to $V{CC}$ internally.
+The SC16C654 operates in conjunction with MCR[3] by bonding INTSEL to GND internally.